 Harris had a nontraditional path to the Democratic nomination when President Joe Biden dropped out of the race after a poor debate performance against Trump resulted in massive drops in polling.

-Trump has done well in polling throughout the race despite Harris leading Trump since she entered the race.
-Immediately after Harris entered the race, enthusiasm among Democrats skyrocketed, and Harris quickly gained a lead over Trump nationally and opened up a new pathway to victory through Nevada, Arizona, Georgia, and North Carolina.
+Trump has done well in polling throughout the race despite Harris leading since she entered the race.
+Immediately after Harris entered the race, enthusiasm among Democrats skyrocketed, and she quickly gained a lead over the former president nationally.
+She opened up a new pathway to victory through Nevada, Arizona, Georgia, and North Carolina.

-As the immediate excitement after Harris entered the race waned, Trump began to regain his edge in several key battleground states and closely trailed Harris nationally.
+As the immediate excitement after Harris entered the race waned, Trump began to regain his edge in several key battleground states and closely trailed the vice president nationally.

-A week ahead of the election, Harris’ lead over Trump in the national polls waned, slimming to less than one percentage point, according to Oct.
+A week ahead of the election, Harris’ lead over Trump in the national polls slimmed to less than one percentage point, according to Oct.
 30 polling by The New York Times.
 It marked Harris’ smallest lead since mid-August.

 The pair squabbled over several swing states, with polling ebbing between which candidate was favored up until Nov.
 5. The battleground states remained extraordinarily tight, with neither candidate holding a staked-out lead in the seven states most likely to decide the presidency — Nevada, Wisconsin, North Carolina, Pennsylvania, Michigan, Georgia, and Arizona.